 Are you an artist who would like to work with students with disabilities, but you feel you need some guided experience and training?

-Michigan Arts Access is excited to announce a new year-long program to train teaching artists.
+Michigan Arts Access is excited to announce we are accepting applications for our 2022-2023 year-long program to train teaching artists.
 The program uses a cohort model, so artists will learn together and be able to share ideas.
 Location is also not an issue since the majority of the training will take place online.

 - You must have experience performing professionally in your art form (dance, literary arts, music, theatre or visual arts)